We will only collect, use and disclose your Personal Information where:

 Clear GIFs are tiny graphics with a unique identifier, similar in function to cookies.
 In contrast to cookies, which are stored on your computer’s hard drive, clear GIFs are embedded invisibly on web pages.
 We may use clear GIFs (a.k.a. web beacons, web bugs or pixel tags), in connection with our Site to, among other things, track the activities of Site visitors, help us manage content, and compile statistics about Site usage.
 We and our third party service providers also use clear GIFs in HTML emails to our customers, to help us track email response rates, identify when our emails are viewed, and track whether our emails are forwarded.

-We use the information we collect from and about you for the following purposes:
+We use the Personal Information and other information we collect from and about you for the following purposes:

 - To provide our Services to you, to communicate with you about your use of our Services, to respond to your inquiries, and for other customer service purposes.

 - To tailor the content and information that we may send or display to you, to offer location customization, and personalized help and instructions, and to otherwise personalize your experiences while using the Site or our Services.

 - For marketing and promotional purposes.
 For example, we may use your information, such as your email address, to send you news and newsletters, special offers, and promotions, or to otherwise contact you about products or information we think may interest you.
 We also may use the information that we learn about you to assist us in advertising our Services on third party websites.

 - EU-based users – we will only send you marketing emails where you have opted-in to receive them and you can unsubscribe from these marketing emails at any time.